-The J.Crew trademark and variations thereon such as crewcuts are registered or are subject to pending trademark applications with the United States Patent and Trademark Office and with the registries of many foreign countries.
+The J.Crew and Madewell trademarks and variations thereon, such as crewcuts, are registered or are subject to pending trademark applications with the United States Patent and Trademark Office and with the registries of many foreign countries.
 We believe our trademarks have significant value and we intend to continue to vigorously protect them against infringement.

 In addition, we license our J.Crew trademark and know-how to Itochu Corporation in Japan for which we receive royalty fees based on a percentage of sales.
 Under the license agreement, which is an exclusive license with regard to Japan, we retain a high degree of control over the manufacture, design, marketing and sale of merchandise by Itochu Corporation under the J.Crew trademark.
-As of February 3, 2007, J.Crew products were distributed through 30 freestanding, mall and shop-in-shop stores in Japan under this licensing agreement.
-In September 2006, we extended this licensing arrangement for one year through January 2008.
-In fiscal 2006 and 2005, licensing revenues totaled \$2.8 million and \$2.9 million, respectively.
+As of February 2, 2008, J.Crew products were distributed through 25 freestanding, mall and shop-in-shop stores in Japan under this licensing agreement.
+In October 2007, we extended this licensing arrangement for one year through January 2009.
+In February 2008, we provided notice that we do not intend to renew the agreement.
+In fiscal 2007 and 2006, licensing revenues totaled \$2.6 million and \$2.8 million, respectively.